lidija-jovanovska/ner-dm-algorithms/README.md

 This project covers the training (from scratch) of a transformer-based language model for the named entity recognition task (NER).
 The idea was to automate the process of annotating data describing machine learning (ML) algorithms, mainly in the form of papers.
+We used the SciERC dataset as training/validation data (Luan et al., 2018).

 We chose three key entity types which we wanted to identify in the papers: